 Working hours:See advert

-Location:London - Tate Modern, Bankside
+Location:London - Tate Britain, Millbank

 The Hyundai Tate Research Centre: Transnational promotes new ways of interpreting and presenting art through the framework of ‘transnational’; a way of understanding and curating art that encourages the idea that art and its histories are interconnected beyond its country of origin.
-Integrated within Tate’s curatorial vision, the Centre’s work is manifested in our exhibitions, new acquisitions and collection displays as well as in academic outcomes and public programme.
+Integrated within Tate’s curatorial vision, the Centre’s work is manifested in exhibitions, new acquisitions and collection displays as well as in academic outcomes and public programme.
 For more information please visit: https://www.tate.org.uk/research/research-centres/hyundai-tate-research-centre-transnational

-To fulfil this brief you will need:
+To fulfil this brief, you will need:

 • A track record of publication and research and demonstrable knowledge of the field

-• An established network of contacts, an understanding of the issues surrounding collecting modern and contemporary art for museums and a knowledge of the current scholarly discourse are essential
+• An established network of contacts, an understanding of the issues surrounding collecting modern and contemporary art for museums

-• Excellent research and writing skills in English, including the capacity to write authoritative texts for specialist readership as well as accessible texts for general public
+• Excellent research and writing skills in English, including the capacity to write authoritative texts for specialist readership as well as accessible texts for a general public

 • Demonstrable excellence in verbal communication and presentation and the ability to represent Tate externally